-Rabat – Despite Morocco’s recently-announced animal welfare reforms, local authorities allegedly authorized the slaughter of dozens of dogs on Tuesday, December 10 in Dar Bouazza, a coastal town near Casablanca.
+Rabat – Despite Morocco’s recently-announced animal welfare reforms, local authorities allegedly authorized the slaughter of dozens of stray dogs on December 10 in Dar Bouazza, a coastal town near Casablanca.

 “It was chaos,” one witness said to Morocco World News, choosing to remain anonymous.